benjaminzwhite/reasoning-models/README.md

 - [Think-at-Hard: Selective Latent Iterations to Improve Reasoning Language Models](https://arxiv.org/abs/2511.08577)
 - [ATLAS: A High-Difficulty, Multidisciplinary Benchmark for Frontier Scientific Reasoning](https://arxiv.org/abs/2511.14366)
 - [Nemotron Elastic: Towards Efficient Many-in-One Reasoning LLMs](https://arxiv.org/abs/2511.16664) - Nvidia; interesting twist on efficient reasoning/model pruning, uses Mamba architectures also.
-- [P1: Mastering Physics Olympiads with Reinforcement Learning](https://arxiv.org/abs/2511.13612) - "...
+- [P1: Mastering  Olympiads with Reinforcement Learning](https://arxiv.org/abs/2511.13612) - "...
 Further equipped with an agentic framework PhysicsMinions, P1-235B-A22B+PhysicsMinions achieves overall No.1 on IPhO 2025, and obtains the highest average score over the 13 physics competitions."
 - [Real-Time Reasoning Agents in Evolving Environments](https://arxiv.org/abs/2511.04898) - Cool study, introducing urgency/time constraints in reasoning tasks
 - [VeriCoT: Neuro-symbolic Chain-of-Thought Validation via Logical Consistency Checks](https://arxiv.org/abs/2511.04662) - neurosymbolic approach to validate reasoning, outside of mathematics/code domain; also TODO make a section for neurosymbolic/DSL stuff
 - [Teaching Pretrained Language Models to Think Deeper with Retrofitted Recurrence](https://arxiv.org/abs/2511.07384) - intriguing; "In this work, we study how to convert existing pretrained non-recurrent language models into depth-recurrent models.
 We find that using a curriculum of recurrences to increase the effective depth of the model over the course of training preserves performance while reducing total computational cost.
 In our experiments, on mathematics, we observe that converting pretrained models to recurrent ones results in better performance at a given compute budget than simply post-training the original non-recurrent language model."